fdonnet/ubik_accounting/README.md

 ## For the Kubernetes/Minikube guys

-For detailed instructions on deploying locally with Minikube, please refer to the [local deployment guide](./deploy/deploy-local-readme.md).
+For detailed instructions on deploying locally with Minikube (full experience), please refer to the [local deployment guide](./deploy/deploy-local-readme.md).

 ## Build and Run

-At the root of the repository.
-"Mount" the dependencies with Docker by running this command in your terminal:
+**At the root of the repository**, "Mount" the dependencies with Docker by running this command in your terminal:

 `docker compose -f .\docker-compose.yml -f .\docker-integration-tests.yml up -d`